avmjs/vapdeploy/README.md

 Here we have a more complex example.
 The first contract `SimpleStore` is being deployed with two constructor arguments, (1) the value `45` and (2) the String `'My Simple Store'`.
 Contract `SimpleStore` is being deployed from account `0`, as specified by the transaction object `{ from: 0 }`.
 Then once `SimpleStore` is deployed, the StandardToken contract is being deployed with a single constructor argument, the address of the newly deployed `SimpleStore` contract instance.
 Once the `StandardToken` contract is deployed, the `done` method is fired to end the deployment schedule.

 This is a more complex deployment example, where one contract relies on the others address for deployment.
-Also note that if SimpleStore had beed deployed previously for example, the outputted environment was loaded back into `ethdeploy`, it would not be redeployed if all inputs are the same.
+Also note that if SimpleStore had beed deployed previously for example, the outputted environment was loaded back into `vapdeploy`, it would not be redeployed if all inputs are the same.
 The inputs to re-interate are: `address`, `transactionObject`, `bytecode`, `inputs` and `interface`.
 If any of these values had changed, then the `SimpleStore` contract would re-deploy, otherwise the contractInstance retured is simply that of the previously deployed contract.

 ## Environments Object (the output object)

-`ethdeploy` will output your contracts either as an object within execution or to a file system, if used in the CLI.
+`vapdeploy` will output your contracts either as an object within execution or to a file system, if used in the CLI.
 The final object output follows a very simple organizational pattern.
 Namely, envrionment, then contracts.
 A single environments output can contain multiple environments and multiple deployments of different contracts within each environment.

 Example output: